Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/04_Logical_device_and_queues.md

     createInfo.enabledLayerCount = 0;
 }
 ```

+We won't need any device specific extensions for now.

 That's it, we're now ready to instantiate the logical device with a call to the
 appropriately named `vkCreateDevice` function.